jcoleman45/6300test/Project2/D1/TestPlan.md

 ### 1.3 Adequacy Criterion

-For unit testing, a code coverage tool will be used to ensure branch and condition coverage.
-Boundary conditions and error exceptions will be included in the test cases.
+For unit testing, test cases are selected to ensure branch and condition coverage.
+All boundary conditions and error exceptions will be included in the test cases.

 For integration and system tests, QA will be preparing test cases that cover all scenarios for the requirements and map test cases to respective requirement to ensure the coverage for requirements.
 Peer review will be conducted by other team members.